Lufkin, Texas: Pre-Foundation

+By 1820 Anglo settlers had started to arrive in the Angelina County.
+The Burris Family established themselves in the area.

-Railroad era
+Railroad era 1882-1890

 The railroad era lasted between 1882 and 1890.
 In 1881, the area that is now Lufkin was little more than a small settlement known as Denman Springs.
 A railroad surveying team began to plan a route through Angelina County, with a possible route through Homer, Texas, which at the time was the county seat.
 According to legend, the men in the surveying team began to get rowdy in the saloon in Homer, which led to their arrest.
 They paid their way out the next morning, but this infuriated the chief surveyor.
 He ordered the team for the rail line to bypass Homer and go by Denman Springs.
 Conveniently, the new route went through the property of Lafayette Denman and his son, Dr. A. M. Denman, who as the legend goes, had hosted the surveying team a few days earlier.
 This legend is most likely not true since the prospectus in 1879 already had the railroad planned to bypass Homer and go through the future site of Lufkin.

 The railroad officially arrived in 1882, and the company began to advertise the sale of lots of land in Lufkin.
 During this time, many of the businesses and professionals from Homer began to relocate to Lufkin to be closer to the railroad.
 Some of the first stores in Lufkin included S. Abram's general store, Joseph Kerr's grocery and saddle shop, and W. H. Bonner's general store, all located on Cotton Square, which became the center of most economic activity in Lufkin.
 Behind the depot, which was on the cotton square, cotton was stored before being shipped on the railroad.
 The town continued to grow, and acquired a post office in 1882 with William A. Abney as postmaster.
 Soon after in 1883, a telegraph line was strung connecting Lufkin to Nacogdoches by telegraph.
 On October 15, 1890, the town was officially incorporated.
 The first mayor of Lufkin was J. M. Smith, who was the owner of Smith Hotel; he was elected on November 15, 1890.
 Even before the incorporation of Lufkin, the courthouse was sought to have been moved.
 By a vote in 1885, though, the courthouse remained in Homer.
 In November 1891, a fire of mysterious origin destroyed the courthouse in Homer.
 This prompted a petition from the citizens of Lufkin asking for a new election to be held to decide if the courthouse should be relocated to Lufkin.
 The election was held on January 2, 1892, and the citizens decided to relocate the courthouse to Lufkin.